starcitizen-lug/knowledge-base/wiki/Home.md

 ## News

 #### Game Updates
+> (Apr 11, 2024) **2.0 Launcher (Beta) error 2000 "error_os_requirements_text"**
+> - Launcher 2.0 beta fails to download the game
+>   - To fix: switch to a wine 9.4+ runner
+> - Launcher 2.0 beta is unable to verify files, use install button instead

 > (Jan 27, 2023) **Fresh installs fail to create needed directories**
 > - This has been resolved in the latest version of our [Helper](https://github.com/starcitizen-lug/lug-helper/releases/latest) for new installs.
 > - For existing or manual installs, run the following command to create the necessary directory structure for both the LIVE and PTU environments.
 Adjust the wine prefix path if installing to a non-default location:
 > ```
-> mkdir -p "/home/$USER/Games/star-citizen/drive_c/Program Files/Roberts Space Industries/StarCitizen/"{LIVE,PTU}
+> mkdir -p "/home/$USER/Games/star-citizen/drive_c/Program Files/Roberts Space Industries/StarCitizen/"{LIVE,PTU,EPTU,TECH-PREVIEW}
 > ```

 #### General News
 > (Jan 15, 2024) **Installer Error Code 256**
 > - Lutris version [5.15 had a critical bug](https://github.com/lutris/lutris/releases/tag/v0.5.16)  preventing successful installations of games
-> - To fix: update to Lutris 5.16
+>   - To fix: update to latest Lutris 5.17

 > (Nov 11, 2023) **Failed to Initialize Dependencies**
 > - If you are on a rolling release distro and using Gamescope, you may receive this error due to a bug in Gamescope v3.12.7.
 See [this Github issue](https://github.com/ValveSoftware/gamescope/issues/984) for more info.
 >   - To fix: Install the git release of Gamescope or downgrade to 3.12.5 until the fix is released to stable.

 > (Oct 24, 2023) **Installer Error Code 256**
 > - Set "Prefer system libraries" to enabled in global lutris options